holochain-gym/holochain-gym.github.io/docs/developers/basic/source-chain.md

 - **DNA** is a special type of header that marks the beginning of your source chain.
 In contrast to other headers it doesn't have a `header_seq` or a `prev_header` field, because it is the very first header in your holochain app.
 If a 1000 people run the same [DNA](https://developer.holochain.org/docs/glossary/#dna) all of their holochain apps will have the same first header.
 And that is important, because that means you are, just like in real life, part of the same organism.
 In the world of holochain apps that means you share the same DHT through which you share data, through which you collaborate. **Same DNA, same DHT.
 Different DNA, different DHT**

 - **AgentValidationPkg** is important in deciding who is allowed to become part of the organism.
 It could be open access, as in, everyone with the same DNA can participate.
 But you can construct a [membrane](https://developer.holochain.org/docs/glossary/#membrane) around your organism that controls who or under which conditions someone can participate.
-It is very interesting part of a holochain app, but also a more advanced topic.
+It is a very interesting part of a holochain app, but also a more advanced topic.

-- **Create header** is just a run of the mill header of type CREATE.
-The only special thing is that it points to entry of type AGENT
+- **Create header** is just a simple header of type CREATE.
+The only special thing is that it points to an entry of type AGENT

-- **Agent entry** or the [agent ID entry](https://developer.holochain.org/docs/glossary/#agent-id-entry) this entry contains the [agent ID](), your public key.
+- **Agent entry** or the [agent ID entry](https://developer.holochain.org/docs/glossary/#agent-id-entry), this entry contains the [agent ID](https://developer.holochain.org/docs/glossary/#agent-id), your public key.
 The agent ID is crucial in proving who you are to others cell in the organism, other people running the same DNA.

 You can think of the source chain as a blank notebook with page numbers.
 If you use it to record events, one event on one page, and you never skip a page, you are effectively using your notebook as a ledger.
-This give your notebook some interesting properties.
+This gives your notebook some interesting properties.
 If you open a page on a specific event, you can find out what happened right before.
 And if you hand your notebook to someone, that someone can inspect your notebook to see if you removed a page or not, just by looking at the page numbers.
-This is useful if that other person is trying to validate if your notebook is telling the _complete_ truth of what you wrote down in there.
+The `prev_header` field in the headers acts like a page number.
+This is useful if another person is trying to validate if your notebook is telling the _complete_ truth of what you wrote down in there.

 ## Happened before

 _Let's put this in to practice_

 In the [headers exercise](/basic/headers) you built the zome for a simple snacking logger app.
-The simulation already contains your snacking logs.
+The simulation below already contains your snacking logs.

 - Click on all the entries (grey circles) to see what you snacked recently
 - Click on the headers (rounded blue squares) and look at `hash` in the header and at the `prev_header` value.
 Notice how they form a **flawless chain**, all the way down to the DNA header.
 - Select "register_snacking" in the CallZomeFns below, type `april 3: ice cream` in the input and click _EXECUTE_.
 You will see that the new header is added at the end of the chain.
-It is impossible to insert something in the middle of a chain.
-That would break the chain and make it invalid.
-So regardless of any dates or timestamp in the entry or header, a new header will always add it at the end.
+It is impossible to insert something in the middle of your chain.
+That would break your chain and make it invalid.
+So regardless of any dates or timestamp in the entry or header, a new header will always added at the end.
 Your source chain is **append only**.
+You can never hide the fact that you ate lemon pie on april 2nd.
+And you cannot deny that you logged `april 3: ice cream` after you logged `april 5: marsmallows`.
 - Select "say_greeting" in the CallZomeFns below, type `Hello world` in the input and click _EXECUTE_.
 Your source chain can contain any entry type that you defined in your zomes.
 It does not matter if your entries are a snacking_log, a greeting_text or anything else.
-You can **mix** entries of different type, the headers will always appear in your source chain in the same order as they were created.
+You can **mix entries of different types**, the headers will always appear in your source chain in the same order as they were created.

 ```js story